Fingerprint: Live scan devices

 In order to overcome these problems, as of 2010, non-contact or touchless 3D fingerprint scanners have been developed.
 Acquiring detailed 3D information, 3D fingerprint scanners take a digital approach to the analog process of pressing or rolling the finger.
 By modelling the distance between neighboring points, the fingerprint can be imaged at a resolution high enough to record all the necessary detail.

-Fingerprinting dead humans
+Fingerprinting on cadavers

 The human skin itself, which is a regenerating organ until death, and environmental factors such as lotions and cosmetics, pose challenges when fingerprinting a human.
-Following the death of a human the skin dries and cools.
+Following the death of a human, the skin dries and cools.
 Fingerprints of dead humans may be obtained during an autopsy.

+The collection of fingerprints off of a cadaver can be done in varying ways and depends on the condition of the skin.
+In the case of cadaver in the later stages of decomposition with dried skin, analysts will boil the skin to recondition/rehydrate it, allowing for moisture to flow back into the skin and resulting in detail friction ridges.
+Another method that has been used in brushing a powder, such as baby powder over the tips of the fingers.
+The powder will embed itself into the furrows of the friction ridges, allowing the lifted ridges to be seen.